ScazLab/human_robot_collaboration/README.md

   * Call the `action_provider` with the argument `--no_robot`, e.g. `rosrun baxter_collaboration baxter_controller --no_robot`.
 In this mode, only the service to request actions is enabled.
 It will always return with a 2s delay and it will always succeed.
   * Change the `useRobot` flag to `false` in the `launch` file.
   * Launch the `launch` file with the argument `useRobot:=false`, e.g. `roslaunch baxter_collaboration baxter_controller.launch useRobot:=false`

+# Experiments

+## ICRA 2017

+To reproduce the experiment from the following paper on the Baxter research robot, we provide the script `baxter_collaboration/scripts/icra_experiment`.

+    [Roncone2017] Roncone Alessandro, Mangin Olivier, Scassellati Brian **Transparent Role Assignment and Task Allocation in Human Robot Collaboration** *IEEE International Conference on Robotics and Automation (ICRA 2017)*, Singapore.

+It needs to be given the path to an offline computed policy, as possible with [github.com/ScazLab/task-models](https://github.com/ScazLab/task-models).